1. Get started

 • Area with unscheduled cards

-• Markers, pin and sponge can be used in any view
+• Interactive timetabling tools like markers, pin and sponge can be used in any view

-• The shadow of the dragged card appears in all extra views helping you avoid conflicts
+• The shadow of a dragged card is visible in all extra views, helping you avoid conflicts

 Filtering class view to get individual student timetable

-Filtering 6A view to get individual student timetable for Donna Gordon
+Filtering 6A view to get an individual student timetable for Donna Gordon

-When the view is changed, the browser's URL is updated accordingly, so you can share a specific student/class/teacher's URL to others provided they have access or the timetable is published online.
+When you change the view, the browser's URL is updated accordingly.
+Copy and share the specific URL of a student, class or teacher's timetable with others, as long as they have the necessary access or the timetable is published online.

-Extra views can help avoid conflicts, as they provide additional master and individual views all in one screen.
-Moreover, there is no need to constantly switch between the views, as you get a clear overview of the whole timetable.
-The shadow of the dragged card appears in all opened views, so you can avoid conflicts while manually dragging the card.
+Extra views provide an extended perspective, helping to avoid conflicts by displaying additional master and individual views simultaneously.
+This feature eliminates the need to switch between views frequently, offering a comprehensive overview of the entire timetable.
+Moreover, the shadow of the dragged card appears in all open views, so you can easily avoid conflicts.

 To show or hide extra view:

-• Click any card so that card details are displayed in the bottom left corner
+1. Click any card to display card details in the bottom left corner

-• Click the class, teacher, room or subject icon in the card details
+2. Click , , or in the card details

 Video tutorial: How to use extra views

-• Click in the top right corner of the docked extra view
+2. In the top right corner of the opened extra view, click

-Floated extra view can be freely dragged and resized.
+• The floated extra view can be freely dragged and resized

 The height of the main and extra views can be adjusted by dragging the horizontal splitters up and down.